A few tidbits about our rescue....

 - Our rescue cares for an average of 110-120 chinchillas at all times.
 We do not use foster homes, so we personally care for all the chinchillas we rescue.
 This does affect how many chins we can take in.
 The chins have a home here with us as long as they need one or get adopted.
 As soon as we adopt out a chinchilla, there is someone waiting to surrender their chinchilla to us.
 Our goal is to help as many chinchillas as we can within our limits of space.

-- We quickly became a sanctuary for many of the chins we have rescued and although many chins have come through our door who have found wonderful new forever homes, many also stay here with us to live out their lives.
-We have many chins with health issues such as cataracts, severe heart murmurs, seizures, amputated limbs, broken limbs that healed crooked, tumors and malocclusion.
+- We quickly became a sanctuary for many of the chins we have rescued so many of our chins have been with us for years and will live out their lives here.
+Although many chins have come through our door and have found wonderful new forever homes.
+We have many chins with health issues such as cataracts, glaucoma, severe heart murmurs, seizures, amputated limbs, broken limbs that healed crooked, tumors and malocclusion.
 We also care for several older chins.
 We are happy to take care of them and let them live the life of safety and leisure.

 We have a TV which we leave on 24 hrs a a day with the volume down and two radios that we leave on all day and evening tuned in to a smooth jazz station for everyone's enjoyment.